Omenia/robotframework-whitelibrary/README.md

 * The test suite tagged with `no_ci` will run tests against the old (Win32) version of Windows calculator, and is typically excluded from test runs.

 ### Running Static Analysis
-Project relies on flake8 and pylint for static analysis.
+Project relies on flake8 for static analysis.
 In order to run those locally, one has to install them  (automatically installed if dependencies are installed via requirements-dev.txt):

 ```
-pip install flake8 pylint
+pip install flake8
 ```

-to run either one, go into to root of the project run execute analyzer, like this:
+to run it, go into to root of the project to execute the analyzer, like this:

 ```
 flake8
-pylint src/
 ```